-Statistics Canada's Consumer Price Index (CPI) provides a broad measure of the cost of living in Canada.
+Statistics Canada's Consumer Price Index (CPI) – commonly referred to as the inflation rate - provides a broad measure of the cost of living in Canada.
 While there are other ways to measure price changes, the CPI is the most important indicator because of its widespread use, for example, to calculate changes in government payments such as the Canada Pension Plan and Old Age Security.

 Through the monthly and annual CPI, Statistics Canada tracks the retail price of a representative shopping basket of about 600 goods and services from an average household's expenditure: food, housing, transportation, furniture, clothing and recreation.

-Alberta Economic Development's Place-to-Place Price Comparison Survey for Selected Alberta Communities is produced in order to meet the needs of individuals, businesses and other organizations looking for "cost-of-living" information.
-The report measures and compares price levels for a basket of goods and services in 35 communities in Alberta.
+The Alberta Government’s Place-to-Place Price Comparison Survey for Selected Alberta Communities is produced in order to meet the needs of individuals, businesses and other organizations looking for "cost-of-living" information.
+The report measures and compares price levels for a basket of goods and services in 34 communities in Alberta.

 Calgary's tax advantage

 Calgarians enjoy a low tax regime: With no provincial sales tax, no payroll tax, no health care premiums and the lowest fuel tax among provinces, Albertans across all income ranges will generally continue to pay the lowest overall taxes compared to other provinces.

 To learn more about Calgary's business tax environment, visit the Cost of Business section.